Answer reviewed 22 February 2023

-Chemical/salt solids which undergo endothermic solution formation with water are suitable to use in a “cold pack making” investigation.
-The overall process becomes endothermic when heat is absorbed from surroundings to break up the lattice structures of these salts into individual ions when dissolving in water.
+Chemical/salt solids which undergo endothermic reaction with water are suitable to use in a “cold pack making” investigation.
+The overall process becomes endothermic when heat is absorbed from surroundings to break up the lattice structures of these salts into individual ions when dissolved in water.

 The four inorganic salts mentioned, namely: ammonium chloride, ammonium nitrate, magnesium sulfate and sodium thiosulfate do produce endothermic reactions with water and are listed in Science ASSIST’s list of recommended chemicals for use in science in Australian schools.

-Science ASSIST recommends conducting a site-specific risk assessment before undertaking this activity.
-We have published an ASSIST information sheet AIS: Risk management and risk assessment, which offers an instructional guide on how to carry out and document a risk assessment using the Science ASSIST risk assessment template.
+- conducting a site-specific risk assessment before undertaking this activity.
+We have published an ASSIST information sheet AIS: Risk management and risk assessment,2 which offers an instructional guide on how to carry out and document a risk assessment using the Science ASSIST risk assessment template.3

-- Ammonium nitrate: Oxidising solid.
+- Ammonium nitrate: Oxidising solid (Category 3).
+Classified as a dangerous good class 5.1.
 Causes serious eye irritation.
 Harmful to aquatic environment.
 May intensify fires.
 Store with other oxidising agents away and separate from other groups of chemicals.
 This product is hygroscopic.
-Keep container tightly closed.
+Keep container tightly closed.5

 - Magnesium sulfate: Non-hazardous substance according to GHS.
 Not classified as a dangerous good.
-Dust may cause minor skin irritation.
+Dust may cause minor skin irritation.6

 - Sodium thiosulfate: Non-hazardous substance according to GHS.
 Not classified as a dangerous good.
 Can cause mild irritations (skin/eyes/respiratory).
-Should handle with caution.
+Should handle with caution.7

 It is recommended that the following PPE is worn for all of the above chemicals: wear safety glasses, laboratory coat and nitrile gloves and ensure that work is always conducted in a well-ventilated area.

-Recommended Substitution: Science ASSIST suggests substitution of ammonium nitrate with the less hazardous chemical Urea.
-This product can be purchased from any laboratory chemical supplier.
-Please refer to the links below for an example investigation and a current SDS.
+Science ASSIST suggests substitution of ammonium nitrate with the less hazardous chemical Urea.8 This product can be purchased from any laboratory chemical supplier.